ucdavis-bioinformatics-training/2024-March-Introduction-to-R-for-Bioinformatics/R/embed_day2.md

 1. A vector of numbers 1 through 15 in increments of 0.2
 2. A 5x5 matrix using the first 25 letters of the alphabet.
 (Hint: look at built-in constants)
-3. The first 10 elements of the built-in data frame "mtcars".
+3. The first 10 rows of the built-in data frame "mtcars".